orbitalchicken/Roadmap/README.md

 	ll alias to ls
 	Move adjustment for ATI amdccle from KDE to all editions? ls colors? https://github.com/linuxmint/community.linuxmint.com/issues/120
 	Add libimobiledevice-utils and ifuse?

 Cinnamon
 --------
-	[Fixed in git] Show week numbers should be in calendar's settings, not in cinnamon-settings [Fixed in git] Cinnamon-settings : Firewall should be in Administration section [Fixed in git] Cinnamon-settings : If user is a sudoer/admin, start in advanced mode [Fixed in git] User applet : clicking on avatar/name should launch « cinnamon-settings user » [Fixed in git] Calendar would be better named Date and Time and use the Faenza icon for it Cinnamon-screensaver : date is not 12H.
+	[Fixed] Show week numbers should be in calendar's settings, not in cinnamon-settings [Fixed] Cinnamon-settings : Firewall should be in Administration section [Fixed] Cinnamon-settings : If user is a sudoer/admin, start in advanced mode [Fixed] User applet : clicking on avatar/name should launch « cinnamon-settings user » [Fixed] Calendar would be better named Date and Time and use the Faenza icon for it [Fixed] if an icon is used in an applet context menu item, it looks out of place and clashes in alignment with "Configure..."
-	Cinnamon-settings : test sound doesn't work (same in gcc, probably missing a package or something) update cinnamon-translations
+	[Fixed] Cinnamon-settings : test sound doesn't work (same in gcc, probably missing a package or something) [Fixed] Draw the background twice when launching session (immediately and then 3 sec later).
+	[Fixed] Add icons to default applet context menu items Cinnamon-screensaver : date is not 12H.
+	update cinnamon-translations
-	if an icon is used in an applet context menu item, it looks out of place and clashes in alignment with "Configure..." panel hides during gksu dialogs
+	panel hides during gksu dialogs
-	mintupload file-uploader icon in alt-tab is pixelated snapped/tiled window keep rounded corners against the edge
+	mintupload file-uploader icon in alt-tab is pixelated snapped/tiled window keep rounded corners against the edge Launching keepass + xsel freezes Cinnamon [wrouesnel] cinnamon-session-properties isn't visible in the menu (missing desktop file?)

 MATE
 ----
 	[Fixed] nm-applet isn't started automatically
-	x-caja-desktop windows bug at session start
-	use generic names in MATE packages
+	[Fixed] use generic names in MATE packages x-caja-desktop windows bug at session start

 KDE
 ---
-	In "system-config-samba" desktop file needs to use kdesudo and needs to be shown in KDE
+	[Fixed] In "system-config-samba" desktop file needs to use kdesudo and needs to be shown in KDE Add samba-mounter to new features page for KDE Missing comments in KDE menu items for mintinstall, mintupdate, mintstick-format and mintstick-iso

 GNOME/GTK
 ---------
+	[Fixed] menubar in gnome-calculator
-	Extend Canonical patch to all DE for gnome-calculator (menubar regression) gnome-terminal resets position / crashes when cinnamon restarts evince should be in accessories, not graphics and not office
+	[Fixed] gnome-terminal resets position / crashes when cinnamon restarts [Fixed] gnome-terminal : semi-transparent
+	[Fixed] gnome-terminal : don't show menubar by default [Fixed] evince should be in accessories, not graphics and not office

 Mint Tools
 ----------